biojs/edu/series/101/35_bootstraping_a_project.md

 (`slush-biojs` is updated frequently, therefore update it from time to time)

 `-g` stands for global installation, will download the npm packages to your global npm path (e.g. `/usr/lib/node_modules`) and add the executables to your `PATH` variable.
-If you want to install globally into your home directory without using `sudo`, have a look at [this guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md).
+If you want to install globally into your home directory without using `sudo`, have a look at [this guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) or use [nvm](https://github.com/creationix/nvm).

 ### 1.2) Bootstrap your new project
 {% hlblock info %}